Ready, Set, Woof! A Dog Travel Packing Guide

 Collar with current ID tags

-The long leash is something I rely on at pet-friendly beaches — it allows my dogs to enjoy great beach runs and frolic in the waves while still staying safely on leash.
+The long leash is something I rely on at pet-friendly beaches — it allows my dogs to enjoy beach runs and splash in the waves while still staying safely on leash.

 Favorite toy